jehb/FedoraDesktopSetup/README.md

 * Add some codecs
 * Fonts?
 * Set up ownCloud, possibly other integrated accounts?
-* Probably some Gnome extensions, and maybe set up Compiz?
+* Probably some Gnome extensions, and maybe set up Compiz Fusion?
 * Perhaps break these packages into some sort of grouping, so I can interactively install or not install a group of packages
 * Add all of the changes that need to be made to my dotfiles, as well as any themes for things like VIM and the Gnome Shell that I can't live without